 Bath

 Named after the Roman Baths in the city, which are the most popular tourist attraction (I give you permission to skip if you’re not into that kind of stuff), this city in its entirety is a UNESCO World Heritage Site.
-For a little luxury, book yourself into the Thermae Bath Spa, which is where you can dip into Britain’s only naturally heated, mineral-rich waters (plus the rooftop pool is pretty cool.)
+For a little luxury, book yourself into the Thermae Bath Spa, which is where you can dip into Britain’s only naturally heated, mineral-rich waters (plus the rooftop pool is pretty cool).

-Bath is pretty walkable, so have a wander to find some decent shopping, lovely food spots (go to The Circus for dinner and Same Same But Different for breakfast), and more.
+Bath is pretty walkable, so have a wander to find some decent shopping, lovely food spots (go to The Circus Restaurant for dinner and Same Same But Different for breakfast), and more.

-How to get to Bath from London:
+How to get to Bath from London on your own:

 Brighton